Starting an ecommerce business can be exciting and scary.

 No matter how great your products are or how user-friendly your store is, people will need to find it to shop there.
 That’s where marketing comes in to help drive traffic to your website.
-There’s a variety of digital marketing tactics you might decide to apply – social media ads, email marketing, SEO, content marketing, and more.

 Social media is the perfect way to expand your brand’s reach.
 In fact, social media marketing is one of the top ecommerce trends to build a community around your brand, which will eventually drive more traffic for less cost.

 Create social media profiles for your brand on Facebook, Instagram, and Pinterest and create engaging content that your target audience would like to check.
 Launch Facebook and Instagram ads campaigns to scale quickly.
 Don’t forget to set up your conversion pixels to track sales.

 You can also integrate user-generated content from social media on your website.
 Take a look at how Elogic’s client Joie is leveraging this trick: the brand placed a carousel with its users’ Instagram posts wearing brands’ clothes.
 You can even see which particular item is worn and purchase it right away.

 Email marketing is a game-changer in marketing.
 It helps to inform, update, and remind your current and potential customers of your brand-related news, be it a new product collection or a sales season.
 You’ll also find email marketing useful to reduce the cart abandonment rate.